Fedje (village)

-Fedje is the administrative centre of Fedje municipality in Vestland county, Norway.
+Fedje is a fishing village and the administrative centre of Fedje Municipality in Vestland county, Norway.
 The village is located on the northern shores of the island of Fedje.

-The fishing village is an old trading center, which grew up around Kræmmerholmen, a small island in the Fedje harbor.
+The village of Fedje is an old trading center, which grew up around Kræmmerholmen, a small island in the Fedje harbor.
 Fedje Church is located in the village, serving the people of the whole municipality.

-The 0.63 km2 village has a population (2019) of 440 and a population density of 698 PD/km2.
+The 0.64 km2 village has a population (2025) of 397 and a population density of 620 PD/km2.